Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Numerical experiments

 {\bf (f) Comparison for Example \ref{real2}.} Finally, we report results of five methods for analysing two real datasets: Mouse data and DLBCL.
 For mouse gene expression data, similar to \cite{Luoc}, we choose $p_{1} =163$ single nucleotide polymorphisms (SNPs corresponding to $X$) and $p_{2} =215$ genes (corresponding to $Z$) of $ n =294$ for analysis.
 Again random splitting procedure is employed.
 At each split, 140 observations are randomly chosen as the testing data and the remaining 154 observations are the training data.
 The random splitting is repeated 100 times.
-We choose different sparsity and the average results are reported in \cref{Table5} and display the better behaviour of GPNA since it obtains lower MSE (meaning better predictions) and smaller CCV and runs much faster.
-For DLBCL, results present in \cref{Table5}, where the random splitting procedure being same as Example \ref{real1}, demonstrate better performance of GPNA.
+We choose different sparsity and the average results are reported in Table \ref{Table5} and display the better behaviour of GPNA since it runs much faster and obtains lower MSE (meaning better predictions), smaller CCV.
+For DLBCL, results present in Table \ref{Table5}, where the random splitting procedure being same as Example \ref{real1}.
+Similarly, GPNA obtains lower MSE (meaning better predictions), smaller CCV and runs the fastest, such as 0.6 seconds consumed when $s_1=s_2=50$ v.s.
+83.4, 39.2, 235.5, 13.5 and 0.9 seconds by the other five methods, which demonstrate better performance of GPNA.